MontrealCorpusTools/ISCAN/docs/source/tutorials_iscan.rst

 Access
 ------

 Before you can begin the tutorial, you will need access to log in to the ISCAN server via your web browser.
+To log in to the McGill ISCAN server via your web browser visit https://roquefort.linguistics.mcgill.ca, press the ‘Log in’ button on the top right of the screen and enter the username and password provided.

+..
 To use ISCAN you need to get a username and password from whoever the administrator for the server is.
 For now, the only ISCAN server is at McGill, so the first step is to contact Vanna (On Slack in the #iscan-help channel or email to savanna.willerton@mail.mcgill.ca) to request access, who will provide you with a username and password.

-To log in to the McGill ISCAN server via your web browser visit https://roquefort.linguistics.mcgill.ca, press the ‘Log in’ button on the top right of the screen and enter the username and password provided by Vanna.

 Questions, Bugs, Suggestions